michael105/michael105.github.io/index.md

 The results are overall surprising.

--Firstly, my algorithm is in most cases about 50% faster than, e.g., gnu glibc sort.
+- Firstly, my algorithm is in most cases about 50% faster than, e.g., gnu glibc sort.
--Although my algorithm utilizes a conquer and divide approach; for datasets below, say, 10MB, parallelization doesn't give much of an advantage.
+- Although my algorithm utilizes a conquer and divide approach; for datasets below, say, 10MB, parallelization doesn't give much of an advantage.
 The syncronization overhead is to expensive;
 and I tried different techniques, also spinlocks / combined with XCHANGE (or so, it has been ten years ago).
--C is faster than perl, but not much.
+- C is faster than perl, but not much.
 Even when optimized.
--Same for Assembly; Assembly is faster than C (gnu gcc), WHEN optimized right.
+- Same for Assembly; Assembly is faster than C (gnu gcc), WHEN optimized right.

 I guess, the methodology of my algorithm has been overseen; simply, cause normally you think in terms of complexity.
 Which isn't the same as efficiency.